Frequently Asked Questions

 Bringing effects important to you is probably the single most effective way to truly personalize your wedding.
 But hire the decorator to do the work.
 It is your wedding day.
 Neither you nor your guests should be distracted.
 Decorating is time-consuming and requires skilled people.
 Not everyone thinks that decorating is glamorous.
 Much of it is grunt work.

-100 white resin padded wedding chairs and 10 six-foot in diameter round tables are included and delivered to one location on the morning of your event.
-Setup is done by your decorator.
-It is straightforward and inexpensive to change to different table shapes and sizes or to rent additional chairs if needed from the decorator.
-Changing the style and color of chairs and tables to match your wedding decor is simple and affordable.
+150 white resin padded wedding chairs and 15 six-foot in diameter round tables are included and delivered to one location on the morning of your event.
+Your decorator does set-up.
+It is straightforward and inexpensive to change to different table shapes and sizes or to rent additional chairs if needed.
+Changing the style and color of chairs and tables to match your decor is simple and affordable.

 A good suggestion is to hire a Florida Keys wedding officiant from our list.
 There are people of all persuasions who can help you with your vows for a moderate fee.